Octopus Deploy

 Increasing designer productivity using better components.

-Octopus Deploy is established in the market place as the go-to product for continuous software delivery.
+Octopus Deploy is established in the market place as a leader for continuous software delivery.
 As the product underwent new growth, a more robust, flexible component library was needed to support the various design teams.

-The existing component library had many issues.
-Components were not flexible or scalable in designs, they were misaligned with what existed in code in both name and functionality, and contained no props or variables for component states.
+Components were not flexible or scalable in designs, they were misaligned with what existed in code in both name and functionality, and contained no documented props or variables for component states.
 It was also common for designers to detach instances of components to manipulate them for their own needs.

 Another identified issue was the lack of documentation.
 There was no way of knowing when, where or how a component should be used, let alone who created or managed the component.